suswei/single-cell-rna-seq/Project1_Modify_SCVI.md

 This suggests that there is a benefit to using deep architectures, but that mechanisms besides simple stacking of autoencoders are important for gaining increasing invariance.

 Another interesting finding is that by incorporating <b>sparsity</b>, networks can become more invariant.
+Refer to this paper about [induce sparsity to deep network](https://arxiv.org/pdf/1902.09574.pdf).
+Pay attention to section 2.
+How to understand?
+Difference between sparsity and drop out?

 We also document that explicit approaches to achieving invariance such as <b>max-pooling</b> and weightsharing in CDBNs are currently successful strategies for achieving invariance.
+Refer to [this website](https://towardsdatascience.com/a-comprehensive-guide-to-convolutional-neural-networks-the-eli5-way-3bd2b1164a53) for CNN introduction.
+In it, For CNN, adding a Fully-Connected layer after the convolutional and pooling layers is a (usually) cheap way of learning non-linear combinations of the high-level features as represented by the output of the convolutional layer.
+The Fully-Connected layer is learning a possibly non-linear function in that space.
+Soft-Max activation is used.
+Why?
+Refer to [the link](https://towardsdatascience.com/activation-functions-and-its-types-which-is-better-a9a5310cc8f) to compare different activation functions in deep learning.
+How to understand the problems of each activation function.

 Our work also seeks to address the question: why are deep learning algorithms useful?
 Bengio and LeCun gave a theoretical answer to this question, in which they showed that a deep architecture is